Casey Robinson

 Thermodynamic Model

-I developed a thermodynamic model of multi-zone spaces using Julia.
+I developed a thermodynamic model of multi-zone spaces using Python and PyTorch.
 This model forms the basis of the rest of the product including control, anomaly detection, and runtime estimation.

 Control Algorithm

-Reusing the thermodynamic model, I implemented model predictive control in the firmware of our building control device.
-This control algorithm continually seeks to achieve tenant comfort in the least energy intensive way.
+Reusing the thermodynamic model, I implemented model predictive control with a genetic in the firmware of our building control device.
+This genetic control algorithm continually seeks to achieve tenant comfort in the least energy intensive way.

 WireWheel Inc. - Lead Architect - 11/2020-02/2022